-Applied kinesiology manual muscle testing is used primarily, along with an extensive patient history, lab tests as needed, imaging, physical and neurologic exams and other factors, specific to each case, to determine a treatment plan.
+Applied kinesiology manual muscle testing is used primarily, along with an extensive patient history, orthopedic and neurologic exams to determine a diagnosis and treatment plan.

 A unique facet of Dr. Miller's practice is that the primary focus is not on manually adjusting each joint, which is unlike a typical chiropractor.
 Many times misalignments resolve following identification and treatment of the underlying primary cause of the misalignment.
 However, manual adjustments are performed if needed, but only after other treatments have been utilized.